-&lt;sup>7 Barkley Burnett, L. (2016).
+Barkley Burnett, L. (2016).
 Domestic Violence Treatment & Management.
 Medscape.

 Currently, Tennessee is the only state in the United States that mandates DV awareness training for EMS personnel.
 Kentucky also mandated this training in the past, but it has since been repealed.
 Karen Oheme, one of the lead researchers on the report from the Institute of Family Violence Studies, stated that learning how to treat survivors of DV is not a "one and done approach."
 She added that Federal and State governments have to make an actual investment in EMS to make sure that first responders have the resources and training to ensure the health and safety for all.
+8

-In 2012, the American College of Emergency Physicians reaffirmed that DV is a serious public health hazard that emergency medical services personnel will encounter.
+In 2012, the American College of Emergency Physicians stated that DV is a serious public health hazard that emergency medical services personnel will encounter.
 Providing DV awareness training to EMS personnel will give them the necessary tools to properly identify, treat, and refer patients who are survivors of DV.

 Additionally, HT is also considered a serious public health crisis, which warrants the need for EMS personnel to receive HT awareness training.
+Los Angeles is listed as one of the top 20 cities with the highest volume of sex trafficking in the United States.

-The LAFD DV liaison, Battalion Chief Nikki Brodowy, sought to find DV as well as HT awareness training for EMS first responders within California.

-Unfortunately, there are limited training opportunities in these areas.
-The only on -line training program found for EMS first responders related to DV is through the online continuing education service, Wild Iris Medical Education, Inc.
+The LAFD DV liaison, Battalion Chief Nikki Brodowy, sought to find DV as well as HT awareness training for EMS first responders within California, however very limited training opportunities were identified.
+One training program identified for EMS First Responders related to DV is through the online continuing education service, Wild Iris Medical Education, Inc.